ciaran51/elasticgraph/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the Block Open Source Governance Committee (GC) at `open-source-governance@block.xyz`.
-All complaints will be reviewed and investigated promptly and fairly.
+Instances of unacceptable behavior may be reported to the GoC at `open-source-governance@block.xyz`.
+All complaints will be reviewed and investigated promptly and fairly, and will result in a response that is deemed necessary and appropriate to the circumstances.

-The GC is obligated to respect the privacy and security of the reporter of any incident.

 ## Enforcement Guidelines